gerkenv/react-app/README.md

 }
 ```

-### More Components
+## 1.3 More Components
-Now we have the `Layout` componenet defined in `client.js`, let's move this definition in its own file.
+Now we have the `Layout` component defined in `client.js`, let's move this definition in its own file.
 In `src/js` we will create a folder called `components` and inside of it we make a file called `layout.js`.
-Also let's create a `Header` componenet in `Header.js` file in the same folder and we will include our `Header` in our `Layout` component.
+Also let's create a `Header` component in `Header.js` file in the same folder and we will include our `Header` in our `Layout` component.
 ```js
 // Header.js
 import React from "react";